-- BBC Bitesize: The BBC's schools revision website has useful exam tips for each of the core curriculum subjects (English, Math, Music, History, and so on).
+- BBC Bitesize: The BBC's schools revision website, though now archived, still has useful exam tips for each of the core curriculum subjects (English, Math, Music, History, and so on).

 - Painless Study Techniques by Michael Greenberg.
 Barron's Educational Series, 2009.
 A useful book in which Greenberg (an English teacher) explores time planning, how to organize your ideas, and different ways of studying different subjects.